AlexiaChen/awesome-stars/README.md

 ## [Lua](id:lua)

-- [rxyhn/dotfiles](https://github.com/rxyhn/dotfiles) – My awesomewm dotfiles for awesome people! ✨
+- [rxyhn/yoru](https://github.com/rxyhn/yoru) – 夜 - Yoru | Aesthetic and Beautiful Awesome  Environment :first_quarter_moon:
 - [tarantool/tarantool](https://github.com/tarantool/tarantool) – Get your data in RAM.
 Get compute close to data.
 Enjoy the performance.
 - [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) – AstroNvim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins
 - [LunarVim/Neovim-from-scratch](https://github.com/LunarVim/Neovim-from-scratch) – A Neovim config designed from scratch to be understandable